 The process and experience of working with a pro

 James: Now let’s just talk about that process for a minute.
 I’m interested in the way that we’ve worked together and also maybe compare that to how you might typically work with someone else.
-So I’ll ask you in a minute to describe how we worked together, and then just let me know if that’s different to how someone listening to this would work with you.
-If they’re listening to this, and they say, “I want to get an audit from Gert, and see if he can help our website,” is it going to be the same process?
+So I’ll ask you in a minute to describe how we worked together, and then just let me know if that’s different from how someone listening to this would work with you.
+If they’re listening to this, and they say, “I want to get an audit from Gert and see if he can help our website,” is it going to be the same process?
 Or is it different?

 Gert: It’s essentially the same process.
 We follow a proven structure in our audits.
-We refine it every day, basically, every month at least, and add more things and tweak more things to what could be expected a certain time.
+We refine it every day, basically, every month at least, and add more things and tweak more things to what could be expected at a certain time.
 And also based on the type of website.
-So if this is an ecommerce site, we’re looking at different things than if it’s a content website, or if the website has podcasts, etc. But essentially it’s the same structure.
+So if this is an eCommerce site, we’re looking at different things than if it’s a content website, or if the website has podcasts, etc. But essentially it’s the same structure.

 So we would ask our client for access to their Google Analytics and Google Search Console, so we can do a proper analysis and see what Google actually does with the website.
-Google Search Console is very important, because it’s basically the only resource you have on how many impressions you get, how many times your search results are coming up for certain queries, for certain URLs.
+Google Search Console is very important because it’s basically the only resource you have on how many impressions you get, how many times your search results are coming up for certain queries, for certain URLs.
 It also tells you a lot about the health of the website, from the eyes of Google.
 So is there any mobile issue?
-Sometimes you have, like, a horizontal scrolling or something like this, because the programming wasn’t done right, or the theme is not compatible with a plugin or something like that.
+Sometimes you have, like, horizontal scrolling or something like this, because the programming wasn’t done right, or the theme is not compatible with a plugin or something like that.
 So Google Search Console is definitely essential.

-And then we also look at Google Analytics, especially we’re focusing on conversions, which very often in SEO gets a little bit to the back, because we really want to know what organic content is doing.
+And then we also look at Google Analytics, especially we’re focusing on conversions, which very often in SEO gets a little bit to the back because we really want to know what organic content is doing.
 So one of the first things we do with consulting clients very often is we establish a custom report on Google where we see where the traffic lands and how it converts.
 Because this very often streamlines the SEO efforts.
 You might have a client focusing on a certain keyword, but then if you prove to them that this keyword is not a converting one, but a longer keyword he didn’t really consider that’s bringing in conversions.
 Or some URL where he answers a question, and this page wasn’t even considered.
 We want clients to really know what’s working right now, what’s happening with their SEO right now.
 And it might even be that there are no organic conversions.
 It’s also a very important information, so they can see if there’s a positive return on investment on SEO improvements for them.

 James: Right.
 And in our case, I’m the business owner.
 I’m creating content.
 And I’m doing a bit of the strategy, thinking about what I want to talk about, like you know, I want to have Gert come on and talk about what we’re doing with SEO.
 Like, that’s my decision.
 After me, after I record, it’s then team.
 They take over.
-And I don’t log in and tune up my website.
+And I don’t log in and tune-up my website.
 I’ve got team members to do that.
 So what we did is, we brought you into our team, into the Slack channel, and we created an SEO channel and you were dealing directly with my webmaster and a couple of other team members who are involved in content.

-James: That made it much easier for me, because I’m not the one that’s going to do the stuff.
+James: That made it much easier for me because I’m not the one that’s going to do the stuff.
 It made it really easy for my team to deal directly with the person who’s consulting on this and actually directing the changes and what’s happening.

 Gert’s typical SOP with clients